youzan/vant/packages/vant/docs/markdown/contribution.en-US.md

 When writing code, please note:

-- Make sure the code can pass the repository's ESLint check.
+- Make sure the code can pass the repository's Rslint check.
 - Make sure the code format is standardized, use prettier for code formatting.
 - Make sure you don't use incompatible APIs like `async`, `await`.